csnemes/azure-pipelines-tasks/docs/tools.md

 ## Tool Cache

-The tool cache will be located under _work/tools but there's an environment variable VSTS_TOOLS_PATH to override the location.
+The tool cache will be located under _work/tools but there's an environment variable AGENT_TOOLSDIRECTORY to override the location.
 This is useful for scenarios such as our hosted image or offline agents which want to build a tools cache and direct the agent to use it.

 The cache will be keyed by name, version, and optionally platform (x86, amd64).